 The Transport Agency conducts benefit realisation reviews (formerly post-implementation reivews) every year on a small sample of completed projects or packages that it has invested in.
 Although PIRs are not drawn from a statistical sample of projects, they do allow the agency to compare the planned benefits and costs of a project with the actual outcomes achieved.

 The Review Programme has three components, contract management reviews (CMR), lessons learnt reviews (LLR) and special purpose audits (SPA).
-The overarching objective of the review programme is to ensure that contracts placed through our HNO division are executed as specified in the contract documentation and that both the Transport Agency and our suppliers learn from the work we do together.
+The overarching objective of the review programme is to ensure that contracts placed through our Transport Services division are executed as specified in the contract documentation and that both the Transport Agency and our suppliers learn from the work we do together.
 We strongly believe that the reviews encourage improved delivery on behalf of our customers and foster a culture of learning and continuous improvement within the roading industry.

-Contract management reviews (CMR) are aimed at providing information to NZ Transport Agency stakeholders, including customers, suppliers and partners, on our programme for the review of asset improvement and asset management contracts placed through our Highways and Network Operations (HNO) division.
+Contract management reviews (CMR) are aimed at providing information to NZ Transport Agency stakeholders, including customers, suppliers and partners, on our programme for the review of asset improvement and asset management contracts placed through our Transport Services division.

-Every quarter we carry out a survey of around 1000 people across New Zealand to determine how we are tracking against the promises we have made in our State Highway Asset Management Plan (SHAMP).
+Every quarter we carry out a survey of around 1000 people across New Zealand to determine how customers' perceptions and experiences of the State Highway network are tracking.
+This is the State Highways Customer Experience (SH UX) survey.